BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 ```

-And lets add it to the stacks:
+And let's add it to the stacks:

 ```python
 import aws_cdk as cdk